naskoblg/naskoblg/README.md

 - 👋 Hi, I’m @naskoblg
 - 👀 I’m interested in IoT and micro controllers
+- 💞️ I am experienced DevOps engineer
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently advancing in golang, javascript
-- 💞️ I’m looking to collaborate on ...
-NA
-- 📫 How to reach me ...
-NA

 <!---
 naskoblg/naskoblg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.